-- 1. A motor neuron releases acetylcholine (ACh). - 2.
-ACh binds to receptors on the sarcolemma. - 3.
-The action potential triggers release of Ca2+. - 4.
-The Ca2+ binds to troponin on the actin filament, and the troponin pulls tropomyosin off the active sites, allowing myosin heads to attach to the actin filament.
+- 1. A motor neuron, with signals from the brain or spinal cord, releases the neurotransmitter acetylcholine (Ach) at the neuromuscular junction. - 2.
+ACh crosses the junction and binds to receptors on the sarcolemma. - 3.
+This initiates an action potential, providing sufficient ACh. - 4.
+The action potential travels along the sarcolemma and through the T tubules to the SR releasing Ca2+. - The Ca2+ binds to troponin on the actin filament, and the troponin pulls tropomyosin off the active sites, allowing myosin heads to attach to the actin filament.